anshika-1102/StreeSankalp/README.md

 ## Future Scope
 The platform is continually evolving.
 Future enhancements include:

-1. Mobile Application: A mobile app to make the platform more accessible, with offline features and notifications.
+1. **Mobile Application**: A mobile app to make the platform more accessible, with offline features and notifications.
-2. Case Reporting and Tracking: A feature for users to submit cases with detailed reports and track their case status through the platform.
+2. **Case Reporting and Tracking**: A feature for users to submit cases with detailed reports and track their case status through the platform.
-3. Data Analytics: Implementing analytics to gather data on abuse trends, allowing organizations to better understand the needs and challenges faced by survivors.
+3. **Data Analytics**: Implementing analytics to gather data on abuse trends, allowing organizations to better understand the needs and challenges faced by survivors.
-4. Peer Support Groups: Extending the community support feature to include peer-to-peer support groups with group chat options.
+4. **Peer Support Groups**: Extending the community support feature to include peer-to-peer support groups with group chat options.
-5. Secure Document Sharing: Allow survivors to share documents securely with NGOs or support agencies.
+5. **Secure Document Sharing**: Allow survivors to share documents securely with NGOs or support agencies.
-6. Real-Time Video Consultations: Providing the option for real-time video consultations with therapists, legal professionals, and social workers.
+6. **Real-Time Video Consultations**: Providing the option for real-time video consultations with therapists, legal professionals, and social workers.